RuneRost/Astro-RT/README.md

 python train_3d.py
 ```

 In this script data is split into an independent training, validation and testset and an Optuna study is run to find the best model and training hyperparameters.
-You can modify the script to change the intervals for the hyperparameters or load different datafiles.
-Alternatively you can load our pretrained model ```ufno_3d.eqx``` from the 'surrogate_models' folder.
+You can modify the script to change the intervals for the hyperparameters or the input files for training data.
+Alternatively, you can hardcode a set of hyperparameters.
+The hyperparameters used for training our surrogate models are given below.
+If you would like to run inference with our pretrained model, please uncomment the line for loading the model after initialization (currently commented out in the code).
+The pretrained model for steady-state prediction is stored as [`ufno_3d.eqx`](surrogate_models/ufno_3d.eqx) in the []`surrogate_models`](surrogate_models) folder.

-To train the model for the temporal evolution we provide a dataset consisting of samples, that each comprising an absorption and emission field as well as the corresponding steady-state radiative intensity.
-These are also generated using the code from here[cite].
+To train the model for the temporal evolution we provide a training, validation and test set, each consisting of samples, that comprise an absorption and emission field as well as two consectuive snapshots of the temporal evolution of the corresponding radiative intensity.
+Thee samples were also generated using the code from [here](https://github.com/lorenzobranca/Ray-trax) and further split into training, validation and test set using the code that is currently commented out at the end of the file.
 To train the model for the temporal evolution, run this command:

 ```train
 python train_3d_time.py
 ```

-In this script data is split into an independent training, validation and testset and an Optuna study is run to find the best model and training hyperparameters.
-You can modify the script to change the intervals for the hyperparameters or load different datafiles.
-Alternatively you can load our pretrained model `ufno_3d_time.eqx` from the `surrogate_models`` folder.
+In this script an Optuna study is run to find the best model and training hyperparameters.
+You can modify the script to change the intervals for the hyperparameters or the input files for training data.
+Alternatively, you can hardcode a set of hyperparameters.
+The hyperparameters used for training our surrogate models are given below.
+If you would like to run inference with our pretrained model, please uncomment the line for loading the model after initialization (currently commented out in the code).
+The pretrained model for steady-state prediction is stored as [`ufno_3d_time.eqx`](surrogate_models/ufno_3d_time.eqx) in the [`surrogate_models`](surrogate_models) folder.

+Both architectures are build following the approach in [Gege Wen et al., 2022](https://arxiv.org/abs/2109.03697).

 CHANGE THIS DEPENDING ON IF I STORE THE SPLITTED FILES OR THE ORIGINAL FILE OR MAYBE JUST BOTH

-sagen, was in beiden Dateien vohanden, etc. was man verstellen kann, sagen, dass auf die in architectures (link hinterlegen) defineirten architekturen zugreifen, Optuna etc

-bei architecturen nochmal die Referenz von ufno citen

->📋  Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.

 ## Evaluation
 -> soll ich das extra machen, wenn ja dann bei git auch evaluate.py hinzufügen